schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 Stack is a build tool for Haskell.
 It is an alternative to `cabal-install`, but still makes use of cabal the package format and Cabal the library.
 It has a strong focus on reproducible build plans.
 It was conceived to solve dependency problems (commonly referred to as cabal hell) that used to plague `cabal-install`.
 It does this by providing a curated package set that is guaranteed to always compile.

 > It should be stressed that the cabal hell issue that used to plague cabal-install has mostly been resolved.
 The solution took a different approach than what Stack employed.
 It made use of an approach similar to what is obtained in Nix.
-The details of this are not important, just that using either `cabal-install` or `Stack` is now a matter of preference and UX choices.
+The details of this are not important, just that using either `cabal-install` or `stack`is now a matter of preference and UX choices.

 ## Moving parts